Workers' Compensation Insurance InformationAgency: Licensing and Regulatory Affairs

 a) Sole Proprietorship - If it has one or more employees and all employees are the spouse, child, or parent of the sole proprietor.

 b) Partnership - If all employees are partners.

 c) Stock Corporation - If all employees are corporate officers and own 10% or more stock in the corporation.

 d) Limited Liability Corporation - If all the employees are members and are also managers and own 10 percent or more interest in the business.

-You may find out more information about insurance requirements for subcontractors, general contractors and independent contractors in this brochure (WC-PUB-002).
-You may obtain a copy of the Notice of Exclusion form (WC-337) by contacting our agency at (517) 322-1195.
+You may find out more information about employer insurance requirements, including subcontractors, general contractors and independent contractors in publication WC-PUB-002.
+You may obtain a copy of the Notice of Exclusion form (WC-337) by contacting the Workers' Compensation Agency (WCA) at 517-284-8922.

 Purchasing Workers' Compensation Insurance The three types of workers' compensation insurance are:

 3) Group self-insurance.
-This provides an alternative to commercial insurance for those employers unable to qualify for individual self-insured status.
+This provides an alternative to commercial insurance.
 Group self-insured programs are groups of employers in the same industry that pool their workers' compensation premiums for purposes of meeting their obligations under the Workers' Compensation Act.
 These programs are reviewed and approved by the Workers' Compensation Agency annually.
-A current listing of group self-insurers can be viewed at http://www.michigan.gov/wca/0,1607,7-191-26927-41220--,00.html.
+Click here to view a current listing of group self-insurers.